kodell-64/Task-Keeper/README.md

 Build the Golang binary with 'go build process.go'.
 This will produce the runnable binary named 'process'.

+If you do not have the gorilla-mux or mysql driver packages installed, install them per your O/S. Debian/Ubuntu uses the follow aptitude commands for installation:

+'apt-get install golang-github-gorilla-mux-dev'

+'apt-get install golang-github-go-sql-driver-mysql-dev'

 ## Run

 Start the application by executing './process' within your shell.
 Browse to http://localhost:8000 to begin using Task Keeper.